oscardelben/words-about-code/2012/04/rails-internals-mass-assignment-security.md

 ```

 `sanitize_for_mass_assignment` is what you would usually call from your
-models, and it would just call your sanitizer of choice (default `logger`,
+models to sanitize your attributes.
+It calls your sanitizer of choice (default `logger`,
 but you can pass `strict` to raise an error instead), with your
 authorizer.